Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 30, 2019

 6. Me with cig

-stuartballin almost 5 years ago
+stuartballin about 5 years ago

 I live in the center of Copenhagen and walk through the city a lot.
 I have never ever seen a viking crosswalk sign.
 Never ever.